 Complete an application form

-Apply online or download the paper application (pdf).
-If using the paper form, submit via email to email@example.com or fax to 800-977-8516.
+Apply online (recommended) or download the paper application (pdf) and submit via email to email@example.com or fax to 800-977-8516.

 Submit the $45 application fee**

 If you apply online, you will pay the fee during that process.
 If you apply on paper, you may submit the fee separately online or with a check payable to "Sea Education Association" (please write applicant’s name on the check).

 ** WAIVED for students from affiliated institutions.
 Contact your Admissions Counselor for the waiver code.